At ECDC we welcome families and children from diverse ethnic, national and religious backgrounds. We are very proud to be a diverse community.

 Birthdays and Holidays

 We ask families to refrain from bringing food or treats of any type to the school for special occasions.
 We welcome your participation in other aspects of celebration.
+Parents, for example, may visit to read a story or may bring a fruit snack.
 Please coordinate with your child’s teacher.

 All doors to Temple Emanuel are locked during school hours and the playground is enclosed with metal fencing.
 Parents are asked to purchase key fobs for secure entry.
 Key fob holders should not admit other persons into the building.
 Please follow the ECDC campaign of “One Swipe; One Family.”
 Fobs are operable on Mondays through Fridays from 8:00 am to 4:00 pm.
 We encourage ECDC families to purchase a fob for every person who will be dropping off/picking up a child.
 The cost is $10 per fob.